-When used as a translation provider, Large Language Models (LLMs) are prone to hallucinations, which refers to cases where they generate nonsensical, incorrect, or inconsistent translations.
+When used as a translation provider, Large Language Models (LLMs) are prone to hallucinations, which can produce nonsensical, incorrect, or inconsistent translations.

-To help prevent publishing problematic translations, Smartling's hallucination detection feature automatically flags potential issues due to LLM hallucinations, allowing you to route affected strings to an alternative provider or workflow.
+To help prevent publishing problematic translations, Smartling's hallucination detection feature automatically flags potential hallucinations, allowing you to route affected strings to an alternative provider or workflow.

 How it works